 Sessions will generally be booked weekend dates between 2-4pm (Start time will vary within this range depending on the sunset time).
 There is more leniency in Fall/Winter on timing because it is not as bright generally in the late mornings and afternoons as Summer.
 If we're expecting a full sun day I will still usually try and schedule for a couple hours before sunset.

 What are your travel terms?

 I work in all of Kitsap County, Washington (Bremerton, Seabeck, Silverdale, Poulsbo, Port Orchard, Kingston, Port Gamble, Bainbridge Island, Gig Harbor) Port Townsend, Marrowstone Island, Sequim, Port Ludlow, Port Hadlock, Quilcene, Tacoma, Kent, Steilacoom, Fox Island, Federal Way, Puyallup, & some surrounding areas.
 Maximum travel radius is approximately 1 hour from Bremerton, WA.
 If using multiple locations for your session, remember to account for the traveling time between the locations.
 Please review the travel terms for my packages when booking, as the Basic Session Package is only eligible for local locations; Bremerton, Silverdale, Poulsbo and Port Orchard; Deluxe & Extended are eligible for the full travel radius above.
 Please consult with me about locations before booking to ensure everything in conjunction with your wedding you want photographed will be within my travel radius.

 How many photos will we get?

-How do we see more weddings you've photographed?
+Can we see more weddings you've photographed?

 Absolutely!
 Please see my blog to poke around and find other weddings I've photographed, or request to view a few full galleries.